Godse-07/Byte-Hogs/README.md

 7. Run the script "http://localhost/hospital" (frontend)

 ## Contributors
-- Sarbojit Podder (L)
+- Deepmalya Acharya (L)
 - Pushan Mukhopadhay
 - Ankan Kundu
-- Anirban Mondal
-- Jyotiraditya Pal
-- Sudutta Bardhan
+- Sarbojit Poddar

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.